tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 In this activity, the instructor will have the class installing the [MetaMask](https://metamask.io/) browser extension, and import their mnemonics to enable dApp support on their web browsers.

-Open the lesson slides, move to the "Installing MetaMask" section, and highlight the following:
+Open the lesson slides, move to the `Installing MetaMask` section, and highlight the following:

 * MetaMask is a web browser extension that allows you to run an Ethereum decentralized application (dApp) right in your browser without running a full Ethereum node.

 * We are going to use MetaMask to run our dApps and make transfers to our blockchains.

-Slack out the MetaMask web address to students (https://metamask.io/), open the URL in your browser and ask students to follow you along the installation process.
+Slack out the MetaMask web address to students (https://metamask.io/), open the URL in your browser, and ask students to follow you along the installation process.

 ![MetaMask installation - 1](Images/metamask-1.png)